 For bloggers who are self-hosted or have the WP Premium plan or above, CSS (Cascading Style Sheets) is a great way to customize the appearance of your blog.
 It’s daunting at first, but it’s actually easier than it looks, and it’s really useful in making your blog look the way you want it to.
 There’s more info in the post Customizing your blog with CSS, and the site W3Schools is an awesome resource.

-I’ve used CSS to make all of the headers across my site look the same way, which is far easier than changing each one individually.
+One way I’ve used CSS is to make all of the headers across my site look the same way, which is far easier than changing each one individually.

-If you want to experiment with colours on your blog, one way to do that is with hex codes.
-What on earth is a hex code?
-They consist of a hash sign and 6 hexadecimal characters to represent a specific colour.
-You can enter hex codes in the WP editor to modify the colour of headings, regular text, backgrounds, separator blocks, etc.
+Your theme/plan may or may not let you change colours for fonts or other elements of your blog.
+If it does allow you to and you want to experiment with colours, it’s useful to know abobut hex codes.
+These consist of a hash sign and 6 hexadecimal characters to represent a specific colour.
+You can enter hex codes in the WP editor to modify the colour of elements like text, backgrounds, separator blocks, etc.

 Growing Your Blog